-Average perundergraduateborrower Number in the Percent of the class cumulative class (defined in (defined above) principal H4 above) who who borrowed borrowed from the borrowed from the from the types of types of loans types of loans loans specified in specified in the specified in the the first column first column Source/Type of Loan first column (nearest 1%) (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both 261 48.00% \$13,415 Federal Direct Student Loans and Federal Family Education Loans.
-225 41.00% \$10.244 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
-Include both Federal Direct Student Loans and Federal Family Education Loans. c) Institutional loan programs.
-115 21.00% \$5.966 d) State loan programs.
-0.00% \$2,625 e) Private student loans made by a bank or lender.
-16 3.00% \$31,732
+Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+288 51.52% \$16,122 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Include both Federal Direct Student Loans and Federal Family Education Loans.
+249 44.54% \$10,735 c) Institutional loan programs.
+149 26.65% \$7,449 d) State loan programs.
+0 0.00% \$0 e) Private student loans made by a bank or lender.
+23 4.11% \$37,401 cooking homodicant character Н6 Institutional need-based scholarship or grant aid is available Х Н6 Institutional non-need-based scholarship or grant aid is available H6 Institutional scholarship or grant aid is not available